 The description of the application status can be as simple as a list of actual elements and technologies used or more detailed and complex (for example with some diagrams).
 The method you use depends on who will use your documentation.
 When doing an analysis – it’s important to gather all the client’s project requirements and expectations about the future shape of the application.
 It helps with setting what should be implemented in the first place and what will be under improvement in the future.
 It all will help you with further development.

 Once the analysis is done and you have all the necessary information about the application and the client’s requirements – it’s time for development.
 At this stage, the role of QA/BA changes slightly.
 Now, the analyst can be a middleman between the client and the development team.

 Now, you can ask: “ok, but what if a client comes only with an idea?”
 Well, the answer is – the process looks pretty much the same, but instead of analysing the existing system which may need to be improved – you put a stronger accent on the background checks.
 You need to dig deeper for some information about the market, main competitors, potential end-users expectations and last, but definitely not least – what the client really wants and needs.
 Obviously, often a client whether doesn’t really know what their expectations are or have some difficulties with sharing their vision with us.
-Again, here’s a QA/BA role to take a client by the hand and try to go with him through a new project journey.
+Again, here’s a QA/business software analyst role in development process to take a client by the hand and try to go with him through a new project journey.